Python-PyQt/PyQt6-Docs/descriptions/QtCore/QDir-c.rst

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-code-src_corelib_io_qdir.py
     :lines: 82-84

-(We could also use the static convenience function :sip:ref:`~PyQt6.QtCore.QFile.exists`.)
+(We could also use one of the static convenience functions :sip:ref:`~PyQt6.QtCore.QFileInfo.exists` or :sip:ref:`~PyQt6.QtCore.QFile.exists`.)

 Traversing directories and reading a file: